 One of the new features of iOS 16 is the ability to edit and un-send messages in iMessage before they've been sent.
 However, as we've previously reported, these features aren't backwards compatible - meaning that edits won't affect devices running iOS 15.
 With iOS 16 Beta 2, Apple seems to be trying to fix this problem.

-Users of the latest beta version of iOS 16 have noticed that Apple has changed the behavior of edited messages for devices running earlier versions of iOS.
-When one user edits a message sent via iMessage on an iPhone or iPad running iOS 16, other users will receive a new version of the message marked "Edited."
-Of course, this isn't as seamless as the experience when both users are running iOS 16 (since the app will replace the old message with the new one).
+Users of the latest iOS 16 beta have noticed that Apple has changed the behavior of edited messages for devices running earlier iOS versions.
+When one user edits a message sent via iMessage on an iPhone or iPad running iOS 16, other users receive a new version of the message marked "Edited."
+Of course, this isn't as seamless as when both users are running iOS 16 (since the app replaces the old message with the new one).

 iOS 16 Beta 2: Apple makes changes to iMessage editing